-This type includes investments in one fund at August 31, 2017, and two funds at August 31, 2016, that invest primarily in U.S. equities.
+This type includes investments in one fund at August 31, 2018 and 2017, that invest primarily in U.S. equities.
 Managers have the ability to shift investments within the range of stocks that comprise the Russell 1000 Index.
 The fair values of the investments in this type have been determined using the NAV per share of the investments.
 All investments in this category can be redeemed with 30 to 60 days' notice.